oasisprotocol/docs/docs/general/oasis-network/faq.md

 ### **How will the Oasis Network’s token be used in the network when it launches?**

-The ROSE token will be used for transaction fees, staking, and delegation at the Consensus Layer.
+The ROSE token will be used for transaction fees, staking, and delegation at the consensus layer.

 ## **Privacy**